 Another widely touted option for flea control is the use of essential oils, either in your cat’s food or on her fur.
 But many essential oils contain substances that are toxic to cats.
 Do not use any essential oils on your cat unless you’ve been advised to do so by a cat-savvy essential oil practitioner.
 For more information about aromatherapy for cats, check out this post by Celeste Yarnall, author of The Complete Guide to Holistic Cat Care.

-Have you used these or any other non-toxic methods for flea control?
+Tell us: Have you used these or any other non-toxic methods as natural flea control for cats?
 How did they work for you?
 Please share your experience in the comments.

 About JaneA Kelley: Punk-rock cat mom, science nerd, animal shelter volunteer, and all-around geek with a passion for bad puns, intelligent conversation, and role-play adventure games.
 She gratefully and gracefully accepts her status as chief cat slave for her family of feline bloggers, who have been writing their cat advice column, Paws and Effect, since 2003.
 JaneA dreams of making a great living out of her love for cats.